How to Organize a Small Bedroom to Maximize Space

 According to professional organizer and owner of Time to Organize Sara Pedersen, the first step to organizing a small bedroom is decluttering.
 Put away everything that is out of place, then take a fresh look at what’s left and pare down.

 “Take stock of items you’re storing in your bedroom that could be stored elsewhere,” organizing expert and owner of simplify 101 Aby Garvey says.
 For example, photo albums or other keepsakes and clothing you’re holding onto for sentimental reasons or that’s seasonal could be stored in another area of your home, freeing up precious space in your small bedroom.
+Here are a few tips to help you organize your room in an hour.

 Once you’ve decluttered, “look for open areas in your bedroom or closet, and brainstorm storage solutions that could transform these areas into additional storage space,” Garvey says.
 Do you have extra wall space for more shelves or space for a storage trunk at the end of your bed?
 If so, use it to your advantage.